kava-jay/practicalApp/README.md

 ## Git Practical

+## Branch
+--Main(Master)
+--Login
+--Feature

 Steps:

 1. Pull and Merge difference
 - Make example of pull request and two branch merge event.
 - Created one login branch into master branch and then merge login branch with master branch using pull request

 2. Rebase